We earn commissions from links on this site.

 Anti-Malware

-Norton SONAR applies heuristic analysis and machine learning to spot known and unknown security risks.
-This means it identifies new threats through suspicious behavior rather than malicious computer code.
+Norton’s SONAR technology uses heuristic analysis and machine learning, effectively spotting both known and unknown security risks.
+This approach is proactive, identifying threats through suspicious behavior, rather than relying solely on known malicious code.

 Firewall